Daily Scrum? It’s a waste of time and interrupts my work.

 If you find your Team continues to complain that Daily Scrum is a waste of time (or a mere status meeting or an opportunity for micro-management), remind the Team of the meeting’s purpose, and then ask the whole team how they would like to re-organize the activity to achieve that.
 If the questions being asked don’t provide the focus, change the questions.
 If they feel that the standup has turned into a status reporting meeting, ask them how to make it about them.
 Since Daily Scrum is about the Team and not management, it shouldn’t turn into an opportunity for micro-management because we wouldn’t expect management to be there.

 At its heart, Daily Scrum, and Scrum generally, should be about asking the Team to inspect their progress towards their goal for the Sprint.
-If you focus on this principle, you will find Daily Scrum is actually valuable and isn’t just a way of sweeping problems under the rug – or automating it using Slack or JIRA.
+If you focus on this principle, you will find Daily Scrum is actually valuable and isn’t just a way of sweeping problems under the rug – or automating them using Slack or JIRA.